 In Kluang, the youths took “ownership” of 60 poor families, and visited the families every week.
 Once a month, they gave the families rice, canned food and other necessities.

+The Change Your World main events are energetic concerts featuring live bands, dances and other mediarelated activities.
 “During Christmas RM19,500 was raised for school uniforms,” said Kelvin.
 “And from 60 families, it has now decreased to 31 families because the young people helped some of them to find jobs.”

 In November last year, in Penang, youths helped to paint the houses of poor families and provided them food.
 They also went to the police station to thank and show their appreciation of the local law enforcement.
 In March, Ipoh youths served at the Chemor drug rehabilitation centre and gave food to the nearby poor community.